RahulR100/mcstatusbot/README.md

 **Bedrock servers:** to use the `/status` and `/monitor` commands, you must set the `type` option to "Bedrock" for the bot to function correctly.

-**Hosting/Proxy users:** Underscores are not allowed in Domain names!
-Please change your server address to remove underscores.

-**Local IP Addresses (Cloud hosted only)** The bot will now filter out private IP addresses (192.168, 127.0.0, 10.0 etc) which are inaccessible to the bot.
+**Local IP Addresses (Cloud hosted only)** The bot filters out private IP addresses (192.168, 127.0.0, 10.0 etc) which are inaccessible to the bot.
 The bot will now show `Status: Error` if your server's IP address has been filtered.
-We recommend you use a free proxy such as [Minekube](https://connect.minekube.com/) or [Playit](https://playit.gg/) to make your server securely accessible via a domain, and then monitor that domain.
-This does not apply if you are hosting the bot on your own hardware.
+If you wish to monitor a private server, you may [host your own instance](https://github.com/RahulR100/mcstatusbot/blob/main/HOSTING.md) of the bot, or use a free proxy such as [Playit](https://playit.gg/) to make your server securely accessible via a domain, and then monitor that domain.

 ## Commands